Description of the company’s business

 Assets intended for ownership or use over a longer period are classified as fixed assets.
 Other assets are classed as current assets.
 Receivables due within one year are classified as current assets.
-Similar criteria are applied for classification of current and long-term liabilities.
+Equivalent criteria are applied for classification of current and long-term liabilities.

 Fixed assets are carried at historical cost with a deduction for planned depreciation.
 Should the fair value of a fixed asset be lower than the book value, and this decline is not expected to be temporary, the asset will be written down to its fair value.
 Fixed assets with a limited economic lifetime are depreciated on a straight-line basis over their economic lifetime.

 Investments in subsidiaries are assessed in accordance with the cost method.

 Accounts receivable and other receivables are carried at face value.

 Bank deposits include cash, bank deposits and other monetary instruments with a maturity of less than three months at the date of purchase.

 Petoro implemented a new pension plan for employees with effect from 1 January 2016.
 This is a defined contribution plan pursuant to the Defined Contribution Pensions Act with maximum rates.
 The company has a transitional arrangement for employees who are less than 15 years from retirement age.
 Premiums for the defined contribution plan are expensed on a continuous basis.

 The capitalised obligation relating to the defined benefit plan for employees who remain in the defined benefit scheme, is the present value of the defined obligation on the balance sheet date less the fair value of the plan assets, adjusted for unrecorded change in estimates.
 The pension obligation is calculated annually by an independent actuary on the basis of a linear earnings method and expected final pay.
 The pension plan is valued at its expected fair value.
 The net book liability includes payroll tax.